-We have been steadily increasing our grant making capacity over the past five years for the benefit of youth charities in Berkshire, Hampshire, Sussex and Wiltshire and occasionally some national charities.
-Read about our grants in our Annual report and accounts 2014-15 and 2015 to 2016.
+We have been steadily increasing our grant making capacity for the benefit of youth charities in Berkshire, Hampshire, Sussex and Wiltshire and occasionally some national charities.

 Here are some of the major research projects and reports we have been involved with:

-- Missing children study: In November 2016, with our support ECPAT-UK published new research with Missing People into the extent of the issue of trafficked children going missing from care.
+- Missing children study: With our support ECPAT-UK published new research with Missing People into the extent of the issue of trafficked children going missing from care in November 2016.
 Read more here.

 - Outdoor learning study: In 2015, the Blagrave Trust brought together partners including the Institute of Outdoor Learning to ask: what do we know about the effectiveness of outdoor learning?
 What is its scale?
 What outcomes are organisations working towards?
 What is known about good practice?
 Read more here.